 Q: Who are the referees?

-A: All are AYSO volunteers.
+A: All the referees are AYSO volunteers.
 Many referees start when their children are young and move up with them.
 Referee training is provided for all age groups and levels.
 In the younger age groups, referees are mostly parents who are new at it.
-Each team must have one two certified referees.
+All referees must trained and certified AYSO volunteers.

 Q: Why can't I yell at the referee?